ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 The key discussion on the Storage capability is full data persistency (write many, read many) versus partial data persistency (write once, read many).
 An enterprise data base such as MongoDB is an example of the former, and Ethereum is an example of the latter.

-In the case of a BPI we need to distinguish between proof, transaction and state data and its history and meta data associated to state objects etc. Given the need to maintain consistency between state data on the CCSM utilized by the BPI and state data in the BPI, the following requirement is key.
+In the case of a BPI this document needs to distinguish between proof, transaction and state data and its history and meta data associated to state objects etc. Given the need to maintain consistency between state data on the CCSM utilized by the BPI and state data in the BPI, the following requirement is key.

 **[RXX]** Proof, transaction, and state object data and their histories together with their integrity proofs MUST be stored as partially persistent data in the Storage capability.